Antibiotics are medicines used to treat a wide variety of infections or diseases caused by bacteria including:

 - skin infections.

 If you are prescribed antibiotics, it is important that you follow your health professional’s advice on when, how, and for how long to take them.
-Read more about how to take your antibiotics on the NPS MedicineWise website.
+Read more about antibiotics on the NPS MedicineWise website.

 Middle ear infections usually get better on their own.
 Children younger than 2 years may need antibiotics.
 Read more about treatments for a middle ear infection